vanichols/renamefc/_tabs/why.md

 order: 1
 ---

-### Renaming a county that is named after a controversial individual is important for several reasons
+### Renaming a place that is named after a controversial individual is important for several reasons

 1. The names of places often reflect the values and history that a community or society wants to honor.
 Keeping names that glorify controversial individuals can perpetuate a negative legacy and suggest tacit approval of their actions.
 2. Renaming places can help create a more inclusive environment.
 It recognizes the experiences and suffering of those who were negatively impacted by the actions of the individuals in question.
 It's a way to show respect and acknowledge past injustices.